 7. Ask how you can help and let them tell you

-It’s okay to ask an avoidant how you can help or if there is anything you can do to make things easier or if they have everything they need.
-Don’t project your own feelings and needs on them and assume you know what they need.
+It’s okay to ask an avoidant how you can help or if there is anything you can do to make things easier or if they have everything they need, but don’t project your preoccupied anxious attachment feelings and needs on them and assume you know what they need.
 Sometimes they may not need anything or there is nothing you can really say or do that will help, but it’s still important that they know you want to be there for them.

 8. Offer suggestions not advice (or coaching)